Hylozoic/hylo-node/APIs.md

 }
 ```

+If there is already a user with this email but they are a not member of the group, this call will send them an invitation to join the group.
+You will receive:
+{ message: `User already exists, invite sent to group GROUP_NAME` }

+If there is already a user with this email and they are already a member of the group:
+{ message: `User already exists, and is already a member of this group` }

-If there is already a user with this email registered you will receive:
+If there is already a user with this email and you didn't pass in a group you will receive:
 `{ "message": "User already exists" }`

 ### Create a Group